lform/lwind/readme.md

 ### PostCSS Imports & Overriding Lwind

--   Imports are setup to read two paths:
+Imports are setup to read two paths:

-    -   `public/assets/tailwind/css`
+-   `public/assets/css`
 -   `node_modules/@lform/lwind/css`

--   It first checks the project's `css` directory and uses the matching file if its found, otherwise it falls back to the `lwind` NPM package
+It first checks the project's `css` directory and uses the matching file if its found, otherwise it falls back to the `lwind` NPM package CSS

--   To override the `lwind` package styling, add a file with a matching path & filename in the project `css` directory
+To override the `lwind` package styling, add a file with a matching path & filename in the project `css` directory

 ## Tailwind Config